-Zhou Yu and Zhuge Liang burned the midnight oil to conduct SWOT analysis, and eventually discovered a big weakness in the enemy’s mighty naval force.
+Zhou Yu and Zhuge Liang burned the midnight oil to conduct a SWOT analysis, and eventually discovered a big weakness in the enemy’s mighty naval force.

-Cao Cao’s soldiers were mainly from north where rivers are few and land is dry, seasick was a common problem among those unaccustomed with living on ships.
+Cao Cao’s soldiers were mainly from the north where rivers are few and land is dry, seasick was a common problem among those unaccustomed to living on ships.
 In order to reduce boat-swing, Cao Cao chained his ships from stem to stern to make super vessels (like giant aircraft carriers ~_^).